percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

    recovered from the EKTPlaintext is shorter than needed by SRTP transform in use, then the bytes received replace the first bytes in the existing key but the other bytes after that remain the same as the old key.
-This allows for replacing just half the key for transforms such as [@?I-D.ietf-perc-double].
+This applies in transforms such as [@?I-D.ietf-perc-double] for replacing just half the key, but SHOULD return a processing error otherwise.
 Outbound packets SHOULD continue to use the old SRTP Master Key for 250 ms after sending any new key.
 This gives all the receivers in the system time to get the new key before they start receiving media encrypted with the new key.

 7. At this point, EKT processing has successfully completed, and the normal SRTP or SRTCP processing takes place including replay